£5.8 Million Overhaul Set to Transform Newhaven Fort

-Councillor Johnny Denis, Cabinet Member for Arts, Culture, Tourism & Leisure, acknowledged the special place Newhaven Fort holds in the hearts of many people.
-He expressed excitement about the project’s completion, emphasizing the opportunity it will provide for residents and visitors to experience and appreciate this unique landmark for years to come.
+Councillor Johnny Denis, Cabinet Member for Arts, Culture, Tourism & Leisure, praised Newhaven Fort’s special place in the community.
+He hailed the renovation as a fantastic chance for residents and visitors to relish this unique historical gem for generations to come.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.